reonZ/pf2e-dailies/README.md

 ![](./readme/chat.webp)

-A descriptive chat message will be created to indicate what has changed during the daily preparations.
+A descriptive chat message will be created to indicate what have been prepared.

 # CHANGELOG